Mentoring, counselling, coaching and role models (post-entry)

 How effective is it?

 There is some evidence from the UK to suggest that mentoring, counselling, coaching and advising programmes are associated with positive effects on students.
-This evidence is mainly drawn from quantitative studies.
-The studies compare participant groups with non-participant groups to show that individuals who take part in the programmes have better outcomes.
+This evidence is mainly drawn from quantitative studies comparing participant groups with non-participant groups, to show that individuals who take part in the programmes have better outcomes.
 Nearly all these studies suggest a positive impact on attainment, retention/completion or other outcomes (such as intention to remain on-course).
-However, two find mixed results: one UK study of peer mentoring suggested an effect on attainment for first year participants but not on third years (Fox et al., 2010).
-Another study from Australia suggests that, although peer mentoring was associated with a positive increase on some attitudes toward HE (such as concerns about belonging), it was correlated with a decline in others (such as perceiving study as a good preparation for work) (O’Brien, 2012).
+Notably, in a UK study Kerrigan and Manktelow (2021) have found empirical evidence that participation in a blended peer mentoring programme is positively correlated with improved student outcomes (i.e., higher grade-based assessment scores, lower module failure rates, higher final degree classification, higher graduate progression rates), holding constant other key factors known to influence student success (i.e., gender, ethnicity, disability, age, subject area, pre-entry qualifications).

 There is some stronger evidence of impact from studies in other countries.
-One randomised controlled trial (RCT) in the US tested the effect of coaching for first-year college students and found that recipients were more likely to persist to the second year with the strongest effect on male students (Bettinger & Baker, 2011).
-Elsewhere, a quasi-experimental study in Germany suggests a large positive impact of a mentoring programme on attainment (Sandner, 2015).
+Multiple randomised controlled trials (RCTs) have been run in the US.
+One tested the effect of coaching for first-year college students and found that recipients were more likely to persist to the second year than non-recipients, with the strongest effect on male students (Bettinger & Baker, 2011).
+Another one found that college students who received academic coaching either online or in-person had increases in their metacognitive skills over the course of the intervention.
+Yet, researchers could not identify a statistically significant difference with the control group (Howlett et al., 2021).

-However, some of these studies find mixed results.
-One RCT in Canada found that first years who were randomly assigned a student support programme including mentoring did not perform better than their peers who did not receive the support; however, when this programme was combined with financial support there was a significant impact on attainment (Angrist et al., 2009).
 Another study from the US tested the effect of a light-touch advising programme in which whole maths classes were randomly assigned to receive support.
 It found an effect on uptake of student support and withdrawal rates but not on pass rates (except for part-time students) (Butcher & Visher, 2013).
-Another quasi-experimental study in the US found that an advising intervention for low-performing students did not have an impact on attainment for first years but did for other year groups (Bowman et al., 2020).
-The design of these studies could be used to inspire similar work in a UK context.
+A quasi-experimental study in the US found that an advice intervention for low-performing students did not have an impact on attainment for first years but did for other year groups (Bowman et al., 2020).

 What features seem to be important?

-The existing evidence suggests that mentoring, counselling, coaching and advising approaches differ substantially from programme to programme, for example in terms of focus/goals, intensity, duration and the target population (Gershenfield, 2014).
 It is also important to note that factors such as race, ethnicity and existing aspirations seem to play an important role in how students experience these programmes (Crisp et al., 2017).
 Therefore, evidence of a positive impact in one study is helpful but we shouldn’t assume that a programme can be generalised to other contexts or with other populations.
-We recommend that HE providers seek to identify the most effective features of mentoring, counselling, coaching and advising at an individual programme-level.

 What don’t we know